sfl0r3nz05/TelematicsNetworkDesign/LXCDemo/README.md

 lxc project create client-website -c features.images=false -c features.profiles=false
 ```

-In the above command we have passed the `-c features.images=false` and `-c features.profiles=false` flags so that our new project will still use the images and profiles of the default project and will not namespace them (we’ll come onto that some more later in the tutorial).
+In the above command we have passed the `-c features.images=false` and `-c features.profiles=false` flags so that our new project will still use the images and profiles of the default project and will not namespace them (we’ll come onto that some more later in this demo).

 Now we switch the lxc tool into that project.